infiniflow/ragflow/api/python_api_reference.md

 - `"content"`: `str` Content of the chunk.
 - `"important_keywords"`: `list[str]` A list of key terms to attach to the chunk.
-- `"available"`: `int` The chunk's availability status in the knowledge base.
+- `"available"`: `int` The chunk's availability status in the dataset.
   - `0`: Unavailable
   - `1`: Available